uberbinge/uberbinge.github.io/_drafts/how-i-claude-code.md

 ## The Meta Skill

 The real skill isn't prompting.
-It's knowing what to encode.
+It's context engineering.

-Every time I repeat a workflow more than twice, I consider: should this be a skill?
-Every time I explain context that should be obvious, I consider: should this be in an agent definition?
+Not context dumping—I'm careful about what goes into CLAUDE.md and agents.
+Too much noise and Claude gets confused.
+Too little and it defaults to generic advice.
+The goal is precision: enough information to eliminate guessing, not so much that it becomes cargo cult.

-The goal isn't automating everything.
-It's eliminating the friction that breaks flow.
+It's also about nudging.
+When dev-functional suggests something I disagree with, I don't ask it to "be better"—I give it the specific constraint it missed. *"This approach won't work because our CDK stack expects immutable configurations."* Now it understands the real boundary, not an invented one.

----
+Every time I repeat a workflow more than twice, I ask: should this be encoded as a skill?
+Every time I catch myself explaining obvious context, I ask: should this live in an agent definition?
+The goal is to move friction out of sight so thinking can be effortless again.

-*How do you Claude Code?
-I'm curious what workflows others have built.*
+That's the practice: engineering context with enough precision that the agent becomes an extension of your actual thinking, not a placeholder for it.